Grand tour of Quebec and Gaspésie

 • Day 19 Rimouski / Quebec city

-Rimouski / Quebec city A few steps from Quebec City is the Montmorency Falls.
+Rimouski / Quebec city A few steps from Quebec City are the Montmorency Falls.
 Take the panoramic circuit to admire the 83 m high waterfall and even cross the suspension bridge above to feel its full force.

 • Day 20 Quebec city

-• Day 21 Departure
+• Day 21 Québec / Montréal Airport

-Departure It's time to drop your car off at the airport and take a flight back.
+Québec / Montréal Airport It's time to drop your car off at the airport and take a flight back.

 Period & budget